-- A riparian zone spans from the south-west to the east of the site, and this is inclusive of a defined watercourse.
+- A tributary of Stone Creek passes through the southern portion of the site from east to west.
 This stream would be classified as a 2nd order watercourse (in accordance with the Strahler stream ordering system in Appendix E of the BAM).
-This is to be retained as part of the proposed development. - The study area contains tree species that are listed as Koala Feed Trees. - The study area provides open grassland habitat within the site's pasture grassland area which may provide habitat for species adapted to open areas. - The site contains one hollow-bearing trees, being; - Multiple medium and large sized hollows, suitable for microbats, mammals, birds, mammals or herpetofauna. - The study area contains limited fallen logs and timber which would provide limited habitat for reptiles and foraging birds. - No caves, tunnels, mines or culverts occur within the study area or the site. - No stick nests occur within the study area or the site (at the time of surveys)
+This is to be retained as part of the proposed development. - The study area contains tree species that are listed as Koala Feed Trees. - The study area provides open grassland habitat which may provide habitat for species adapted to open areas. - The site contains three (3) hollow-bearing trees; being medium and large sized hollows, suitable for microbats, mammals, birds, mammals or herpetofauna. - The study area contains limited fallen logs and timber which would provide limited habitat for reptiles and foraging birds. - No caves, tunnels, mines or culverts occur within the study area or the site. - No stick nests occur within the study area or the site (at the time of surveys)